Simbotics/Scouting-Platform-Mobile/README.md

 ## Features

-- Record data for individual matches, including scores, penalties, and performance metrics for each team
+- Record data for individual matches, including scores, balancing metrics, and various other stats for each team
 - View and analyze match data in real-time to make informed decisions about alliance selection and game strategy
 - Store data securely on a scanning device and export it for future use